 “First in my family to do it,” Sullivan wrote.
 “I remember living outside.
 Now look, I beat the odds.
 Blessing man.”

-Most of the Sullivan family made the trek in for Dallas to see Stephen walk across that stage.
+Most of the Sullivan family made the trek in from Dallas to see Stephen walk across that stage.
 The youngest of four brothers doesn’t get home much to visit these days, hence the request to spend the day with his family.

 The family went out to eat at Mike Anderson’s, a famous seafood restaurant not too far from campus.
 Stephen ordered a bowl of Cajun seafood pasta that was so deep the 6-foot-6, 250-pound newly-converted tight end couldn’t even finish it.